Do you need to teach your kids how to swallow pills instead of chew them? Here’s a strategy that’s worked for every child I’ve tried it with.

 1. Don’t Mix the Meds Into the Dish of Food

-2. Place Each Pill Directly on the Spoon
+2. Do Place Each Pill Directly on the Spoon

-Instead of dumping the medication into the food, place each pill carefully on a spoonful of food.
+You place the medication directly on a spoon.
 That way you can feed it directly and ensure it makes it where it’s supposed to go.
 Or your child can use the spoon and feed themselves.
 Either way works.